 The X-acto company has also focused on improving the blades’ durability.
 Today’s X-acto knife blades are made of high-quality carbon metal with a rust-resistant oxidized finish of zirconium nitride.

-New handles for X-acto knives are have been recently focused on ergonomic grips and color.
+New handles for X-acto knives have been focused on improved ergonomic grips and changes in color.
 There is a process that X-acto uses to bring these new designs to market.
-They first compile feedback from the unser community as to what they like and dislike about the current designs.
+They first compile feedback from the user community as to what they like and dislike about the current designs.
 They then use CAD modeling to shape new ergonomic grips based on these recommendations.
 The final step is making a functioning plastic model and tests it with actual users to find out if it meets their wants in terms of how it looks and feels.

 The next iteration of X-acto knife designs will likely include some type of LED light attached or integrated at the base of the blade where it connects with the handle.
 This will make it easier for users to light up the cutting area in dim lighting.
 Turning on the light will be easy and is expected to resemble clicking a pen.

 X-acto Knives of the Past

 The X-acto company has expanded the original knife’s application and product line to include 20 different blade shapes and sizes.
 The original design has largely remained unchanged and still uses the handle with the screw-clamp at the base of the blade.